 Unlike investor-owned utility companies that strive to generate profits for shareholders, electric cooperatives like OEC operate on an at-cost basis.
 Any profits made by OEC—referred to as margins—are returned to the consumer-members.
 Capital credits represent these dividends.Capital credits are calculated each year in which OEC makes a profit and distributed to each member in proportion to his/her electrical usage for that year.
 OEC retains and uses capital credits for operating capital until the financial condition of the cooperative, determined by its banker, National Rural Utilities Cooperative Finance Corporation (CFC), and OEC’s board of trustees, permits the co-op to issue a refund.

-Who will receive money this year?
-For 2019, the board of trustees approved a capital credit retirement of over $2.7 million, reflecting the capital for 2009.
-OEC members who purchased electricity from the co-op during 2009 are eligible to receive a check pending address verification.
+For 2022, the board of trustees approved a capital credit retirement of over $2.0 million, reflecting the capital for 2009 and 2010.
+OEC members who purchased electricity from the co-op during 2009 and 2010 are eligible to receive a check pending address verification.
 Over half of the money will go to members who still have active services.
-The average capital credit refund will be $67.

 What does OEC do with unclaimed capital credits?
 Sometimes, OEC does not have a good address for a member and therefore does not mail a check.
 Other times, for whatever reason, a check will go uncashed.
 This money is considered “unclaimed.”
 Once a year, OEC publishes a list of names associated to unclaimed capital credits on this website.
 Members on the list may complete the address verification form to provide a good address to claim their refunds.
 Checks are mailed only if the dollar value of the check is greater than $25, or if the customer’s balance was lower than $25 but has no future allocations.